indimail/indimail-virtualdomains/.github/README-indimail.md

 IndiMail from version 1.5 onwards, comes with a drop-in replacement for <b>qmail-queue</b> for DKIM signature signing and verification (see <b>qmail-dkim</b>(8) for more details).
 You need the following steps to enable DKIM.
 IndiMail from version 1.5.1 onwards comes with a filter dk-filter, which can be enabled before mail is handed over to <b>qmail-local</b> or <b>qmail-remote</b> (see <b>spawn-filter</b>(8) for more details).

-You may want to look at an excellent [setup instructions](http://notes.sagredo.eu/node/92 "Roberto's Notes") by Roberto Puzzanghera for configuring dkim for qmail
+You may want to look at an excellent [setup instructions](http://notes.sagredo.eu/node/92 "Roberto's Notes") by Roberto Puzzanghera for configuring dkim for qmail.

+For DKIM verification two methods have been described - one during SMTP and one during local delivery.
+You need to select just one of the methods

+For DKIM signing, three methods have been described - one during SMTP, one during remote delivery and one during mail injection.
+You need to select just one of the methods, else you will send out emails with multiple DKIM signatures.

 ## Create your DKIM signature